 However, as lockdown restrictions are starting to ease, enforcement restrictions are going the same way.
 There are currently no restrictions on the enforcement of commercial debts and as more and more commercial premises start to re-open, our agents are now in the process of recommencing visits to recover your debts.

-The only major difference being that to limit face to face contact, our agents will initially attempt out of hours visits.
+The only major difference is that to limit face-to-face contact, our agents will initially attempt out of hours visits.
 As has always been the case, if they are unable to communicate with the debtor at the premises, a contact letter will be left to try and prompt some sort of engagement.
 With consumer debts, restrictions are still in place and no enforcement visits can be made to a residential address until after 24 August 2020.

 Can I still serve a winding up petition?